sasq64/sixfive/ARTICLE.md

 }
 ```

-Note that since we used a normal function pointer and not _pointer-to-members_
+Note that since we used a normal function pointer and not
-our opcode functions needs to be static and get passed _this_ as an argument.
+a _pointer-to-member_, our opcode functions needs to be static and get
+passed _this_ as an argument.

 ### The opcode functions